spatie/mixed-content-scanner/README.md

      *
      * @param \Psr\Http\Message\UriInterface $crawledUrl
      */
-    public function noMixedContentFound(UriInterface $crawledUrl)
+    public function noMixedContentFound(UriInterface $crawledUrl): void
     {
     }

     /**
      * Will be called when the scanner has finished crawling.
      */
-    public function finishedCrawling()
+    public function finishedCrawling(): void
     {
     }
 }
 ```

-Of course you should supply a function body to these methods yourself.
+Of course, you should supply a function body to these methods yourself.
 If you don't need a function just leave it off.

 The `$mixedContent` variable the `mixedContentFound` class accept is an instance of `\Spatie\MixedContentScanner\MixedContent` which has these three properties: